maccman/spine.mobile/README.md

 * Package
 * Panel Manager

-* Need to sort out panel elements
-* Need to sort out passing transitions to active
+* Need to fix passing transitions to active